Spaghenutti/Spaghetorio/README.md

 ![](https://raw.githubusercontent.com/Spaghenutti/Spaghetorio/refs/heads/main/images/science-packs-tier-3.png)
 - over 800 new recipes including different production chains for processing resources and intermediate products
 - over 270 new techonolgies

-## Current state of the mod

-This mod is in early alpha.
-In my current playthrough I can finish the first tier of science packs (about 200h taking it casually).
-For the recipes unlocked during first tier there are no plans to change anything (except maybe change some ratios).
-All recipes comming after allready exist, but might not be reachable through tech tree.

-I am currently cleaning up the second science tier in tech tree which is the longest and most complex phase in the development.
-I want to publish my mod now, because I need some help and gather feedback to tune in the balance.

-If you have some cool ideas you can give me feedback in the discussions section.

 ## Compatibility